 Report to the car owner

-You can see the company’s contacts at the end of the agreement.
+You can see you rent a car company’s contacts at the end of the agreement.
 Contact them and inform about the car problems.
 Whatever condition the car has, follow the manager’s recommendations, take the representative’s name, and fix the time of your call.
 The rental manager will clarify the situation about the type of car rental crash insurance you have at the moment.

-Give a call to your insurance agency and inform them about the road troubles you are in.
-If the rental car crash damage should be paid for with your personal credit card coverage, it is time to contact a credit card company!
+Give a call to your insurance company and inform them about the road troubles you are in.
+If the rental vehicle crash damage should be paid for with your personal coverage, it is time to contact a credit card company!

 Watch your auto